List of video game genres: Art game

 Art games are designed so as to emphasize art or whose structures are intended to produce some kind of non-ludological reaction in its audience.
 Art games typically go out of their way to have a unique, unconventional look, often standing out for aesthetic beauty or complexity in design.
 This concept extends to the realm of modified ("modded") gaming when modifications have been made to existing non-art-games to produce graphic results intended to be viewed as an artistic display, as opposed to modifications intended to change game play scenarios or for storytelling.
 Modified games created for artistic purposes are sometimes referred to as "videogame art."

 Casual game

-Casual games have very simple rules or play techniques and a very low degree of strategy.
-They also require no long-term time commitment or special skills to play, making them easy to learn and play as a pastime.
+Casual games are designed to be easily picked up and put down again with relatively low time commitment, allowing for potentially short bursts of play.
+This genre of gaming is meant to be a short and relaxing pastime, a rest in between other occupations and so is most popular with demographics who have less free time.
+They usually have very simple rules or play techniques and a very low degree of strategy.
+They have no lengthy tutorials and require no special skills, making them easy to learn and play as a pastime.

+Retaining players involves a lot of careful design of levels, challenges and events.
+Market leaders in this genre are often boldly coloured, designed for intuitive interaction and have a high balance of reward to time to keep people coming back.
+Designers of these games should add a lot of "juice" (sound and motion elements that excite the senses) to make them stand out in a sea of highly similar games.

+Casual games typically are played in web browsers or on mobile devices, although they now are starting to become popular on game consoles.
+The games often have auto-saving and syncing as standard so the games can be minimized, put into sleep, or otherwise put down with no loss to the player.
 There are comparatively low production and distribution costs for the producer.
-Casual games typically are played on a personal computer online in web browsers, although they now are starting to become popular on game consoles.
-The purpose of the casual game is to entertain, but with a much lower commitment than other video games.